sboagibm/fluent-plugin-amqp/README.md

 ```
 while [ true ] ; do echo "{ \"test\": \"$(date)\" }" | nc ${DOCKER_IP} 20001; sleep 1; done
 ```
+## Rabbitmq-sharding

+You may find that rabbitmq doesn't behave nicely when delivering lots of events to a single queue as the process thread gets overloaded and starts to send flow control events back to publishers.
+If you're in this situation, try the rabbitmq-sharding plugin which is in RMQ 3.6+ and can allow queues to be dynamically generated per-node.

+To use this;

+1. Enable the plugin on all nodes `rabbitmq-plugins enable rabbitmq_sharding`
+1. Create an exchange to accept events and to be sharded using `x-modulus-hash` or `x-consistent-hash`
+1. Configure a sharding policy on the input exchange
+    - `rabbitmqctl set_policy images-shard "^fluent.modhash$" '{"shards-per-node": 2, "routing-key": "1234"}'`
+1. Setup fluentd to use the associated type and bind to a queue named the same as the input exchange name
+    - This queue is created 'dynamically' and will not show as a formal queue in the manager, but will deliver events to fluent normally

+*Warning*: You will need to run at least N consumers for the N shards created as the plugin does not try to route all shards onto consumers dynamically.

 # Contributing to fluent-plugin-amqp <a name="contributing"></a>